tomorrow-one/transactional-outbox/README.md

 The application stores the serialized message that shall be published (to a certain topic) in the same transaction as the business object is changed.

 The library continuously processes the outbox and publishes the serialized message together with some headers to the specified topic.
-Messages are published with strict ordering guarantees, i.e. messages are published in the order they're stored in the outbox.
+Messages are published with the following guarantees:
+* *strict ordering*: i.e. messages are published in the order they're stored in the outbox.
 In consequence, if a message could not be published, it will not try to publish the next message.
+* *at-least-once delivery*: every message from the outbox is published at least once, i.e. in case of errors (e.g. database unavailability or network errors) there may be duplicates.
+Consumers are responsible for deduplication.

 Messages are published with the headers `x-value-type`, `x-sequence` and `x-source`:
 * `x-value-type` is set to the fully-qualified name of the protobuf message (within the proto language's namespace).